You are here

 Why does U.S. international trade data differ from the data of other countries, such as Canada and Mexico, and what types of trade data reconciliation occurs?

 Official U.S. international trade statistics may differ from similar data reported by other countries.
 For example, the U.S. government may report U.S. exports to Mexico for a specific amount.
 The Mexican government may report a different number for Mexican imports from the United States.
-In theory, these figures should be quite comparable.
-Depending on the trade partner they may be.
-However, differences do occur at both the aggregate and detailed levels of trade (for example, at the commodity or modal level).
-These differences occur due to the different types of processing, quality assurance, editing and validation that each country may perform on its data once it is reported to the government.
+In theory, these figures should be comparable, However, differences do occur at both the aggregate and detailed levels of trade (for example, at the commodity or modal level).
+These differences occur due to the trade partner, different types of processing, quality assurance, editing and validation that each country may perform on its data once it is reported to the government.
 An example of one specific difference is with shipments of a "low-value".
 The United States does not require that information be filed on imports or exports below a defined level (for example, less than $2,500 for exports).
 In contrast, some countries record all transactions regardless of value.
 Another difference may be how each government determines country of origin for commodities.
 For example, prior to May 2001, Mexican import documents, used by Mexican Customs, only allowed the reporting of one country of origin.
 If there was more than one country of origin the total value was attributed to the country with the largest value.

 Which Canadian and Mexican government agencies are responsible for trade statistics?

 For Mexico, there are a number of sources for international trade and transportation data.
-The two main sources of Customs-based trade data are the Bank of Mexico and Mexico's national statistical agency, INEGI - Instituto Nacional de Estadistica, Geografia e Infomatica: http://www.inegi.gob.mx/.
+The two main sources of customs-based trade data are the Bank of Mexico and Mexico's national statistical agency, INEGI - Instituto Nacional de Estadistica, Geografia e Infomatica: http://www.inegi.gob.mx/(link is external).
 In addition, the transportation agencies in the Mexican government obtain carrier-based information and conduct a wide variety of trade and transportation analyses.
-This includes the Mexican Department of Transportation, or Secretaría de Comunicaciones y Transportes (http://www.sct.gob.mx/) as well as the Instituto Mexicano del Transporte (http://www.imt.mx/)
+This includes the Mexican Department of Transportation, or Secretaría de Comunicaciones y Transportes (http://www.sct.gob.mx/(link is external)) as well as the Instituto Mexicano del Transporte ( http://www.gob.mx/imt (link is external))

 Where can I get data for other countries, such as European Union trade?